marcodpt/microspa/README.md

 A function that stops the router.
 It will call the `stop` function of all [components](#Component) on the screen, and then the router will stop.

-### Remarks:
- - only path changes will trigger [components](#Component) rerender.
- - query params changes will be ignored, you must use then to store the current state in url for link sharing eg.
- - this is a hash router designed to use `html` files as single page apps without ANY building steps.

 # Component
 Definition: